top of page

 President

-Geoff Hobin, here, wearing a climate-data tie, just retired from the Transit Authority of River City.
-While over-seeing TARC's federal and state grants, and managing its capital improvement program, he seized opportunities to make TARC—and the communities it serves—more economically, socially and environmentally sustainable: the development of TARC’s sustainability program, installation of bike racks on all buses, construction of a LEED Gold-certified maintenance and training facility, introduction of battery-electric buses and building energy efficiency projects.
+Geoff Hobin, here, wearing a climate-data tie, is partially retired from TARC (Transit Authority of River City).
+While over-seeing TARC's federal and state grants, and managing its capital program, he seized opportunities to make TARC—and the communities it serves—more sustainable: The development of TARC’s sustainability program, installation of bike racks on all buses, construction of a LEED Gold-certified maintenance and training facility, introduction of battery-electric buses and building energy efficiency projects.
 While working to reduce TARC’s fleet emissions, he reduced his own by commuting to work by bicycle.

-Over the last 50 years, Ken Shapero, has worked as a reporter and editor for The Courier-Journal, Public Relations and Gov't Affairs manager for UPS’s Airline Division, federal relationsand sales executive for Naverus and GE Aviation and co-owner/managing partner of The Jazz Factory, a live-jazz venue that closed in 2008.
+Over the last 50 years, Ken Shapero, has worked as a reporter and editor for The Courier-Journal, Public Relations and Gov't Affairs manager for UPS’s Airline Division, federal relations and sales executive for Naverus and GE Aviation and co-owner/managing partner of The Jazz Factory, a live-jazz venue that closed in 2008.
 Retired from the business world, Ken is giving back to the community, hoping to nudge the world toward a better place.
-When not playing tennis or hiking, he researches and translates complicated public policies into plain-English to help you shrink your carbon footprint.
+When not playing tennis or hiking, he leads LCAN's advocacy work regarding data centers and nuclear power.

 Deb McChane,